addtt/object-centric-library/README.md

 > ICML 2022

 Summary of out-of-the-box functionalities (see [Using the library](#using-the-library)):
-- **training** 4 object-centric models (plus 2 VAE baselines) on 6 multi-object datasets;
+- **training** 4 object-centric models and 2 VAE baselines on 6 multi-object datasets (CLEVR, MultidSprites, Objects Room, Shapestacks, Tetrominoes, ClevrTex);
 - **evaluating** trained models in terms of:
   - object segmentation;
   - a downstream task consisting in predicting all object properties;
   - qualitative performance, e.g., showing reconstructions, segmentation masks, and separate reconstructions from each slot.
-- evaluating the **generalization** of trained models (again in terms of object segmentation and downstream task performance, as well as in a qualitative way) under a range of distribution shifts.
+- evaluating the **generalization** of trained models under a range of distribution shifts.

 The image below showcases the datasets (top row) and the distribution shifts on CLEVR (bottom row) that were used in the experimental study in our paper.